 Concrete is durable and hardwearing, but it can become cracked and start to break if weeds are allowed to grow up or if you have a lot of ice build-up in the winter.
 Taking the time to de-ice your driveway during the coldest months is an important maintenance task.
 It's also important to kill weeds properly, getting rid of the whole weed — including the roots — so that they can't grow back and damage the concrete.
-This will help your drive lasts as long as possible and reduce the risk of severe cracks or damage.
+This will help your walkway last as long as possible and reduce the risk of severe cracks or damage.

 All CAD conversions are based on the exchange rate on the date of publication.